Deafness in Ireland: Language emergence

 In Ireland, Irish Sign Language (ISL) is the sign language which emerged between 1846 and 1849.
 ISL is used in Northern Ireland as well; however, British Sign Language is more commonly used there.
 ISL is its own language and shares no relation to spoken or written languages.
 Instead, it is derived from American Sign Language and French Sign Language.
 Since its origin, ISL had been developed by deaf communities, and brought to other countries like Australia, South Africa, Scotland, and England.
 As of 2016, ISL is used by about 5,000 deaf people, and roughly 40,000 hearing people.

 The first school for deaf children dates back to 1816 where children were originally taught not to speak.
 In Catholic schools, boys and girls were separated which caused males and females to use different signs for the same word.
 Then, in the 1950s Catholic schools switched from manual to oral education.
 Shortly after, an oral approach to education for deaf students became an official state policy in 1972.
-As a result, sign language was subdued in schools like the United States.
+As a result, sign language was suppressed, as it was in schools worldwide where an oralist approach was taken.

 On December 14, 2017, the Irish Parliament passed a bill which recognized ISL for the Deaf community.
 Before this date, Deaf Irish people did not immediately assume the right to an ISL interpreter.
 The Recognition of Irish Sign Language for the Deaf Community Bill 2016 provided improved access to public services such as education, healthcare, media, and banking.

 Significant organizations

 Chime

-In 1964 the National Association for Deaf People was established to promote the welfare of members apart of the Deaf community.
+In 1964 the National Association for Deaf People was established to promote the welfare of members as part of the Deaf community.
 Since then, this organization published the first ISL dictionary, started Family Support Services, and declared and legislated ISL as the official language of Irish people.
 In 2018 they were renamed Chime, and their mission statement is "to limit the impact of deafness and hearing loss through promoting accessibility, creating supportive communities, and enabling personal choice and community participation."
-Today, Declan Keane is the chairman for Chime, and he is the parent of a deaf child.
+Today, Declan Keane, the parent of a deaf child, is the chairman for Chime.